EmmaHHellman/calculator-user-interface/README.md

 ## Support and contact details

-_For bugs, or any other issues, please contact us: David Cole - davidtcole@yahoo.com_, Matt McFarland - mrmcfarland@gmail.com, Allison Sadin - aesadin@gmail.com
+_For bugs, or any other issues, please contact us: David Cole - davidtcole@yahoo.com_, Emma Hellman - ehh801@icloud.com

 ## Technologies Used

-_HTML, JavaScript, Github_
+_HTML, JavaScript, jQuery, Bootstrap, Github_

 ### License

 *MIT License

-Copyright (c) [2020] [David Cole, Matt McFarland, Allison Sadin]
+Copyright (c) [2020] [David Cole, Emma Hellman]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (my-portfolio), to deal